JCWasmx86/mesonlsp/src/README.md

 Provides the data model for everything callable (Functions/Methods) and provides the types

-Status: Mostly done (Preparations for docs are missing)
+Status: Mostly done (Preparations for argument docs are missing)
 ### libtypenamespace
 Provides a "TypeNamespace" instance containing everything like arguments, return types, docs

 Depends on: libobjects
-Status: Mostly done (Docs are missing)
+Status: Mostly done (Argument docs are missing)
 ### libast
 Provides the AST as C++ objects.